 Click to download NSM setup

-And for your peace of mind, the full source code written in Delphi.
-Its simply one file as its a console application: –
+And for your peace of mind the full source code written in Delphi, 3 files on GitHub.

 This application does not read or write to any drive, it does not access the registry or connect to the Internet.